Hello, my name is Lucy D’Ercole and I am a lawyer with the Feldstein Family Law Group. Today I will discuss how to control your legal fees.

 Sometimes clients use their lawyers as mouthpieces and convey each and every issue, no matter how big or how small, to their spouse’s counsel.
 While there is a necessity to write to opposing counsel to advise of a pressing issue or matter of real concern, to write to your partner’s counsel about all issues can result in a breakdown in your relationship with your spouse and render out of court settlement impossible.
 Furthermore, addressing the issues pertinent to your matter to avoid sending excessive correspondence to the opposing side can help control your legal fees.

 If you would like to learn more about this or any other family law topics, visit our website at www.separation.ca.
-If you need to speak with a lawyer about your own situation, please call us at 905-415-1636 to schedule a free initial consultation.
+If you need to speak with a lawyer about your own situation, please call us at 905-415-1636 to schedule a free initial in-office consultation.
 Thank you for watching.